Nedstrand

+The 0.37 km2 village has a population (2025) of 271 and a population density of 732 PD/km2.

-The village is a regular ferry stop on routes to the Sjernarøyane islands (across the Nedstrandsfjorden) and to Hebnes (across the Vindafjorden).
+The village is a regular ferry stop on routes to the Sjernarøyane islands (across the Nedstrandsfjorden) and to the village of Hebnes (across the Vindafjorden in Suldal Municipality).
 Both of those stops have other connections all over the region.

+History

-The area was historically part of the municipality of Nedstrand, and was a regional customs office for the huge timber industry in the Ryfylke district.
+The area was historically part of the old Nedstrand Municipality, and was a regional customs office for the huge timber industry in the Ryfylke district.
 Today, the area is home to agriculture, fish farming, fruit orchards, and stone quarries.

 In 1983, the oil rig Alexander L. Kielland was scuttled in the Nedstrandsfjorden after it had capsized in the North Sea in 1980, killing 123 people.